PlayStation 5 preorders: Sony reveals release date and price

 Over at Microsoft, the Xbox Series X and Series S (which has no disc drive) are launching November 10 for $500 and $300, respectively.

-Updated 2:10 p.m. with more details, including preorder information.
+Updated at 2:10 p.m. with more details, including preorder information.